Yes, you can (and should) start weight training after 40!

 -

 Improved mood: Studies have shown that weight training improves mood and can help with depression – this is great news, especially for perimenopausal women who may be dealing with mood issues.
+And as women who lift can tell you, there is nothing like the confidence and bad-ass feeling you get from being strong!

 Hi!
 I'm Lynn.